 Pervious asphalt, porous concrete, intersecting pavers, and polyester grid pavers are examples of alternative resources that allow rain and melting snow to penetrate through the ground to the underneath layers of earth and sand.

 Permeable pavements can help in the process of removal of contaminants that cause underground water pollution.
-Furthermore, it also helps in lowering runoff from rainfall and minor water-logged pavements.
+Furthermore, it also helps lower runoff from rainfall and minor water-logged pavements.

 By eliminating the requirement of some traditional drainage components, porous pavements can also minimize the necessity of road salt during harsh winters and save building costs for business and residential growth.